 2.4.
 Order Form

-An order form shall be delivered to the consumer at the time of sale, which shall identify the company and the direct seller and provide the consumer with the full contact details of the company and where applicable the direct seller, and all material terms of the sale (corresponding to 2.2).
+A written Order Form shall be delivered or made available to the Consumer at or prior to the time of the initial sale.
+In the case of a sale made via mail, telephone, the Internet, or similar non face-to-face means, a copy of the Order Form shall have been previously provided, or shall be included in the initial order, or shall be provided in printable or downloadable form via the Internet.
+The order form shall identify the company and the direct seller and provide the consumer with the full contact details of the company and where applicable the direct seller, and all material terms of the sale.

-Companies and direct sellers shall make sure that any order form contains, whether it is a legal requirement or not, a right of withdrawal during a period that is not less than 14 days, including the right and conditions to obtain reimbursement of any payment or goods traded in; or informs the consumer of an absence of right of withdrawal.
+Companies and direct sellers shall make sure that any order form contains, whether it is a legal requirement or not, a right of withdrawal during a period that is not less than 14 days, including the right to obtain reimbursement of any payment or goods traded in.
 Companies and direct sellers offering an unconditional right of return shall provide it in writing.

 Terms of a guarantee or a warranty, details and limitation of after-sales service, the name and address of the guarantor, the duration of the guarantee and the remedial action open to the purchaser shall be clearly set out in the order form or other accompanying literature or provided with the product.

-Promotional literature or mailings shall not contain any product description, claims or illustrations which are deceptive or misleading.
+Promotional literature, advertisements or mailings shall not contain any product description, claims or illustrations which are deceptive or misleading.
 It shall contain the name and address or telephone number of the company and may include the telephone number of the direct seller.
-It shall also be compliant with the present Code and the rules regarding marketing towards children and youngsters, in particular those of the Unfair Commercial Practices Directive and the Audiovisual Media Services Directive.
+It shall also be compliant with the present Code and the rules regarding marketing towards children and minors, in particular those of the Unfair Commercial Practices Directive and the Audiovisual Media Services Directive.

 Companies and direct sellers shall not refer to any testimonial or endorsement which is not authorized, not true, obsolete or otherwise no longer applicable, not related to their offer or used in any way likely to mislead the consumer.